azure-glades/azure-glades/README.md

 - 👋 Hi, I’m @azure-glades
 - 👀 I’m interested in ... astrophysics/computing/electronics
 - 🌱 I’m currently learning ...
-C/Python/Java/MATLAB/Rust
+Sprindboot, AWS Cloud and Systems Programming
-- 💞️ I contribute to projects that peak my interests
+- 💞️ I contribute to projects that are mostly cloud or systems programming
 - 📫 How to reach me ... hegderutvik@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I'm an avid quizzer!
-I can hold a conversation on almost anything

 <!---
 azure-glades/azure-glades is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.